Cost of Owning a Dachshund

 Owning a Dachshund is a significant financial commitment over their 12-16 yrs lifespan.
 While smaller breeds cost less for food and medications, they can still have expensive health conditions like dental disease and luxating patella.

-With a typical weight of 16-32 lbs and lifespan of 12-16 yrs, the Dachshund requires thoughtful care tailored to their specific breed characteristics.
+Plan for 16-32 lbs of dog and 12-16 yrs of life with a Dachshund — and plan for an ownership experience that rewards knowing the breed rather than treating it as generic.
 What sets the Dachshund apart from other hound breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 First-Year Expenses